Connecting our communities to provide hope for healing.

 We remain an independent community blood center and leader in the fields of transfusion and transplantation medicine.
 As of October 2015, we have created a powerful alliance with Stanford Health Care (SHC), which has further expanded our impact on clinical care.

-Our Special Donations Department is dedicated to responding to the special needs of autologous, directed, and therapeutic donors, and our Donor Services Department continues to adapt to the ever-changing needs of the ethnically diverse patient population.
-We maintain partnerships across a wide variety of community organizations and local businesses, in order to foster community education and awareness, and to connect local donors with local patients through a robust mobile blood donation program.
+Our Special Donations team is dedicated to responding to the special needs of autologous, directed and therapeutic donors, and our Donor Services team continues to adapt to the ever-changing needs of the ethnically diverse patient population.
+We maintain partnerships across a wide variety of community organizations and local businesses in order to foster community education and awareness and to connect local donors with local patients through a robust mobile blood donation program.

 The history of the Blood Center is replete with milestones in transfusion medicine, particularly in the areas of blood safety and compatibility testing.